alxmrs/website/src/pbfft.md

   - python
   - jax
   - ml
+  - accelerators
+  - oss
+  - programming
+  - systems
 ---
-_Originally sketched on September 29, 2023_
+_Originally sketched on September 29, 2023._

 I'm incredibly excited about [Cubed](https://cubed-dev.github.io/cubed/).
-When I first learned about the project via this [Xarray blog post](https://xarray.dev/blog/cubed-xarray) (which is my favorite intro to the project, short of reading the docs), I knew it was a project worth betting on.
+When I first learned about the project via this [Xarray blog post](https://xarray.dev/blog/cubed-xarray) (which is my favorite intro to the project, short of reading the docs), I knew it was worth betting on.
 To be able to perform array computation serverlessly -- without having to worry about managing memory (!!) -- seems like the future of data science in the cloud.

+_This slide deck from Tom White, the primary author, do an excellent job of introducing Cubed._

+<iframe height="360" width="100%" src="https://cubed-dev.github.io/cubed/cubed-intro.slides.html#/" title="Cubed: An Introduction" loading="lazy"></iframe>

 Maybe the primary source of my excitement was in this project's potential to change array acceleration.
 Today, performing computation with arrays on GPUs/TPUs is still really difficult, even with the cloud.